steveculshaw/brindlewoodbay/README.md

 #### 6th October

-We sit drowning our sorrows in the Golden Bull ... when Benny rolls in
+We sit drowning our sorrows in the Golden Bull ... when Benny rolls in, muttering about the grey dog outside

+Winnie and Atsidi head to the inn door ... and Moonhowl runs off with the grey dog.<br>
+Track her to the shore, dash into the spray to save her ... **[Cold & Wet]**

+Meanwhile Krystal & Winnie do some searching ... and find a human arm left by the grey dog!

 ## All Clues